kddubey/backprompt/README.md

 # backprompt
-Back-prompt is to prompt-engineering as micrograd is to deep learning
+Back-prompt is to prompt engineering as micrograd is to deep learning